patelb11/panarama_creation/README.md

 - Applied the workflow to overlapping images to generate a seamless panorama, demonstrating robustness in the presence of outliers.

 ## Setup
-Have 5 images that overlap slightly and place then in the same repository as the hw5_new.py file.
+Have 5 images that overlap slightly and place then in the same directory as the hw5_new.py file.
 Then change the paths to those images at the top of the main function.

 ## 🚀 Tech Stack
 - **Programming Language**: Python